 02.01 General Installation.
 Through direct inspection, confirm that the following attributes, as applicable, have been met:

-Verify by walk down or other means that installed configuration will support system functions as described in the Design Control Document (DCD).
+Verify by walk down or other means that the installed configuration will support system functions as described in the Design Control Document (DCD).
 System installation attributes include proper location, placement (such as relative elevation), tank volumes, area dimensions, quantity, material type/shape/size, special features such as coatings and insulation, physical orientation, alignment, seismic and other mounting requirements, flow direction, tolerances, and expansion clearance.

-Temporary test equipment removed.
+Temporary test equipment has been removed unless authorized by an approved plant procedure (including test procedures, temporary modifications, and tagouts).
 Temporary equipment includes blank flanges, temporary flush strainers, test rigs, jumpers, and test gages.

 Appropriate drawings, vendor manuals and work procedures are available to installers.
 Installation requirements, construction drawings, specifications, and work procedures are of the latest approved issue.